peteroupc/peteroupc.github.io/bernapprox.md

 [^55]: Babenko, V. F., V. A. Kofanov, and S. A. Pichugov.
 "On inequalities for norms of intermediate derivatives on a finite interval", Ukrainian Mathematical Journal 47, no. 1 (1995): 121-124.

+[^56]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.

 <a id=Appendix></a>

 ## Appendix